SystemRage/py-kms/docs/Contributing.md

     """ This is a
     """ multiline comment.
 ```
-- Wrap lines only if really long (it does not matter 79 chars, otherwise see [PEP8](https://www.python.org/dev/peps/pep-0008/))
+- Wrap lines only if really long (it does not matter 79 chars return)
-- For the rest a bit as it comes :)
+- For the rest a bit as it comes with a look at [PEP8](https://www.python.org/dev/peps/pep-0008/) :)